 TypeFocus assesses your personality type based on four preference scales.
 Learn about your type and how it relates to possible career options.
 Through TypeFocus you can also take brief interest and values assessments, explore occupations and set goals.
 These assessments are self-directed, and you will receive your results immediately.
 UT students can discuss their results with a career counselor.

 To request the site password, Call 974-5435 or email firstname.lastname@example.org

 This short and quick visual assessment helps you discover careers based on your personality and preferences.
-You can discuss your results with a career counselor, but COMPASS does not require an interpretation appointment.
+You can discuss your results with a career counselor, but Woofound does not require an interpretation appointment.
 After taking the assessment, visit Majors and Careers by interest to learn how your personality description relates to majors at UT.
-Login to COMPASS with your current UT email address (@utk.edu).
+Login to Woofound with your current UT email address (@utk.edu).

 - Values Inventory Worksheet

 People tend to feel most satisfied when their work is congruent with their values.
 Work values include characteristics about jobs and work environments such as salary, amount of independence, required hours, etc. Lifestyle values characterize on preferences such as living in a particular geographic locale, maintaining family responsibilities, spending time in recreation, etc. Print and complete the checklist to help prioritize your values.
 There are no right or wrong answers.